 From time to time, tests must be done as part of the contractor’s quality management plan, or as part of the project’s or the client’s quality management plan.
 These tests are to ensure that items or structures have been constructed correctly.
 Sometimes tests fail.
 This means that the work must be redone.

 Good quality construction is essential.
-Good quality construction is a team effort and requires skilled workers, committed management, reliable suppliers and good subcontractors.
+Great quality construction is a team effort and requires skilled workers, committed management, reliable suppliers and good subcontractors.
 Everyone should be proud of their work, and proud of the work done by others on the project.
-The importance of good quality must continually be reinforced and poor quality work should not be accepted or overlooked.